Surgery for Metastatic GIST

 Surgery for Drug-Resistant Tumors

 During imatinib (Gleevec) treatment, a patient’s tumor(s) may be under control for a prolonged period, followed by the emergence of an area of new growth inside of an otherwise controlled tumor.
-This phenomenon has been referred to as a “nodule within a mass” or as “partial resistance" or "focal resistance.”
-You can view an image and read a discussion on pages 9-10 of the CTOS Management of GIST newsletter and in the ESMO guidelines (paragraph 13).
-For liver metastases, radio frequency ablation of the growing area has been used in such cases.
+This phenomenon has been referred to as a “nodule within a mass” or as “partial resistance” or “focal resistance.”
+For liver metastases, radio frequency ablation of the growing area has been used.
 The patient then continues on imatinib therapy for the tumors still under drug control.